 We welcome you to your own martial arts journey.

 Originally opening in 2013 at West Park School, the Johnsonville Kung Fu School has resided at the Girl Guide Hall since 2015 and is situated just 5 minutes from the town center.

-Since its inception, the Johnsonville Kung Fu School has continually striven to support and be an active member of our community by participating in several local events, fundraisers, school programs, and demonstrations.
+Since its inception, the Johnsonville Kung Fu School continually strives to support and maintain an active role in our community by participating in several local events, fundraisers, school programs, and demonstrations.

 The Johnsonville Kung Fu School caters to any and all people in the Northern Suburbs of Wellington, including Newlands, Ngaio, Khandallah, Tawa, Porirua, Whitby, Crofton Downs, Wilton, Wadestown, Paparangi, Grenada, Glenside, Churton Park, and finally Johnsonville.

 We provide classes for Pee Wees (ages 4-6yrs), Children (ages 7-12yrs), and Teens/Adults( 13yrs+)